cardo-org/Rembus.jl/docs/src/api.md

 `shared` is handy when a state must be shared between the subscribed methods, the exposed methods and the application.

-Using a shared state implies that an additional argument must be passed to the methods.
+Using a shared state implies that an additional argument is passed to the subscribed/exposed methods.

 For convention the first argument of a method that [subscribe](#subscribe) or [expose](#expose) is the state object.